The secret to perfect Pan Seared Scallops is cooking them quickly in a blazing hot cast iron pan and basting them with butter

 Intimidated by cooking scallops?

 Once you follow the easy step by step instructions below you will become a pro in no time!
-The method is easy, but each step is important to follow.
+This pan seared scallops method is easy, but each step is important to follow.
 The best part is the whole process only takes 15 minutes.

 - Buy large or jumbo scallops for this recipe.
 They are also called U-10 scallops.
 Bay scallops are very small and have a different taste and cooking method.

-- Scallops have a small muscle on the side of them that should be removed.
+- Scallops have a small muscle on the side of them that needs to be removed.
 It can easily be pulled off.
 The muscle will become very tough and rubbery when cooked so definitely take the time to remove it.
 See steps 1 and 2 photos below.

 - Dry the scallops completely by patting dry with paper towels for 10-15 minutes.
 Put them on top of paper towels and also press down on the top of the scallops with a paper towel.
 This is crucial to getting a great sear so don’t skip this step!
 See step 3 in the photos below.